Harry Caray – Sports Commission Bronze Statue

 " Omri sold us on the artistic importance and significance of having people in the base, and he convinced us that that was the right decision.
 And I think, after seeing it, that it absolutely was the right decision...he is one of the premier sculptors in the country." - John McDonough

-Harry Caray, a Chicago legend stands 12-feet tall in white bronze atop a granite base.
-The man who infamously coined the term ‘Holy Cow!’ stands in and amongst the loyal fans and Wrigley Field all in white bronze.
+Harry Caray, a Chicago legend, stands 12-feet tall in white bronze atop a granite base.
+The man who infamously coined the term ‘Holy Cow!’ stands in and amongst loyal Chicago Cubs fans and Wrigley Field all in white bronze.
 After 5 drawings and many negotiations, a decision was made to create Harry Caray as the beloved grandfather of Baseball in Chicago for what he was.
-This sculpture is named ‘And a one, and a two.. and a three…’ conveying his love for the fans and the game of Baseball.
+This sculpture is named ‘And a one, and a two.. and a three…’ conveying his love for the fans and the game of baseball.

 “The structure is as much symbolic as it is realistic.” –The Chicago Vineline